thejefflarson/whisperer/README.md

 ## Ok, what is all this?
 **whisperer** is a kubernetes operator that whispers a secret to another namespaces.

-It's 300 lines of code, most of which is handling edgecases, I'd love to know if there are more I haven't thought of.
+It's 300 lines of core code in `src/controller.rs`, most of which is handling edgecases, I'd love to know if there are more I haven't thought of.

 ## Cool so how do I use it?
 Whelp, right now, maybe hold off?
 I'm a few days away from CICD and a helm chart, but when that's ready, here's how it works.